Directory Submission Service: Is It Still Worth It in 2025?

 In 2025, directory submissions should represent only a small portion of your overall link acquisition strategy.
 The modern link profile for competitive websites typically includes:

-• Editorial links from relevant publications
+• Editorial links from relevant publications and industry media (35-40%)

-• Guest post contributions on authoritative sites
+• Guest post contributions on authoritative sites (20-25%)

-• Resource links from educational institutions
+• Resource links from educational institutions and government sites (15-20%)

-• Mentions in industry reports and studies
+• Mentions in industry reports, studies, and whitepapers (10-15%)

-• Links from local organizations and partnerships
+• Links from local organizations, partnerships, and sponsorships (5-10%)

 This diverse link mix signals to search engines that your website is naturally acquiring references across the web rather than artificially inflating link counts through a single tactic.
 Directory submissions complement these other link-building methods by providing foundational citations that establish your business’s web presence.